Tick off all 93 things to do on Brisbane’s bucket list

 3. Visit a local craft brewery

-Booze on with bonza brews from Brisbane’s best boutique breweries.
+Sample brews from Brisbane’s best boutique breweries.
 Say that 10 times fast, after 10 beers.
-In Newstead try Green Beacon, Range Brewing or Newstead Brewing.
+In Newstead try Green Beacon, Stone & Wood, Range Brewing or Newstead Brewing.
 In Milton head to XXXX, Milton Common or Newstead Brewing’s newer headquarters.
 All In at Banyo and Ballistic Beer Co in Salisbury and West End are great, as is Bacchus Brewing in Capalaba, Slipstream in Yeerongpilly and Aether in Northgate.
+If you're serious about your craft brews, leave it to the experts and book in a tour with Hop on Brewery Tours or Brisbane Brewery Tours.

 Moonlight and two strips of LEDs light your journey towards 15 rusty tin shells that make up the Tangalooma Wrecks.
 It’s quiet and eerie until fish spot your bright lights and come leaping towards the clear Perspex vessels.